statsun78/mirrorGSEA/README.md

 * `n`: The sample size.
 * `p`: The total number of genes.
 * `path.size`: The pathway size.
 Options are `10`, `50`, `100`, or `NULL`, which correspond to small, moderate, large, and mixed pathways, respectively.
-For mixed pathways, 10, 50, and 100 size pathways are generated.
+For mixed pathways, pathways of sizes 10, 50, and 100 are generated.
 Please see the manuscript for details.
 * `global.seed`: A seed number to generate random values.
 * `cov.rho`: The correlation value used for the AR(1) covariance matrix.